Strawberry Frappuccino

 Why You’ll Love This Starbucks Copycat

-To make this strawberry frappe you will need four simple ingredients.
+To make this you will need four simple ingredients.
 Blend them all together and top with whipped cream.
 The last part is optional, but well worth it!
 One of the best parts about this recipe is how easy it is to customize.

 - Vanilla Ice Cream: We love to use Tillamook’s vanilla bean ice cream.
 It adds a vanilla filled creamy texture that is out of this world delicious and gives you the best results.